logoPostPlanify

 Quick Answer: What Is the Best Hootsuite Alternative in 2026?

-For most teams, the best Hootsuite alternative is PostPlanify — flat monthly plans starting at $29/month for 5 social accounts (vs Hootsuite's $249/user/month), with unified analytics across every platform, a vision-powered AI assistant, a built-in social inbox, white-label PDF reports, and unlimited team members on the Enterprise plan instead of per-user fees.
+For most teams, the best Hootsuite alternative is PostPlanify — flat monthly plans starting at $99/month for 15 social accounts (vs Hootsuite's $249/user/month), with unified analytics across every platform, a vision-powered AI assistant, a built-in social inbox, approval workflows on Premium+, PDF reports on Premium+ (fully white-label on Scale+), and custom Enterprise options instead of per-user fees.

 If you need enterprise features, Sprout Social ($199/seat/mo) delivers deeper analytics and listening than Hootsuite at a comparable price.